IDI-Systems/acre2/docs/wiki/frameworks/vehicle-racks.md

     class MRAP_01_base_F : Car_F {
         class AcreRacks {
             class Rack_1 {
-                name = "Dashboard Upper";             // Name displayed in the interaction menu. componentname = "ACRE_VRC110";        // Able to mount a PRC152. allowed[] = {"driver", {"cargo", 1}}; // Who can configure the radio and open the radio GUI.
+                name = "Dashboard Upper";             // Name displayed in the interaction menu componentname = "ACRE_VRC110";        // Able to mount a PRC152 allowed[] = {"driver", {"cargo", 1}}; // Who can configure the radio and open the radio GUI.
 Same wildcards as the intercom.
-It also allows transmitting/receiving. disabled[] = {};
+It also allows transmitting/receiving disabled[] = {};
                 defaultComponents[] = {};             // Use this to attach simple components like Antennas.
-Not yet fully implemented. mountedRadio = "";                    // Predefined mounted radio. isRadioRemovable = 1;                 // Radio can be removed. intercom[] = {};                      // Radio not wired to any intercom.
-All units in intercom can receive/send transmittions (ACE3 interaction menu) but they cannot manipulate the radio (GUI interface).
+Not yet fully implemented mountedRadio = "";                    // Predefined mounted radio isRadioRemovable = 1;                 // Radio can be removed intercom[] = {};                      // Radio not wired to any intercom.
+All units in intercom can receive/send transmittions (ACE3 interaction menu) but they cannot manipulate the radio (GUI interface)
             };
             class Rack_2 {
                 name = "Dashboard Lower";             // Name displayed in the interaction menu